Merkel's bloc stumbles badly in Germany; horse-trading ahead | Politics

 The other option was a repeat of the outgoing “grand coalition” of the Union and Social Democrats that has run Germany for 12 of Merkel's 16 years in power, but there was little obvious appetite for that after years of government squabbling.

 “Everyone thinks that ... this grand coalition' isn't promising for the future, regardless of who is No. 1 and No. 2,” Laschet said.
 “We need a real new beginning.”
-The Free Democrats' leader, Christian Lindner, also appeared keen to govern, making an overture toward the Greens.
+The Free Democrats' leader, Christian Lindner, appeared keen to govern, suggesting that his party and the Greens should make the first move.

-“About 75 per cent of Germans didn't vote for the next chancellor's party,” Lindner said in a discussion on ZDF television with all parties' leaders.
+“About 75 per cent of Germans didn't vote for the next chancellor's party,” Lindner said in a post-election debate with all parties' leaders on public broadcaster ZDF.
 “So it might be advisable ... that the Greens and Free Democrats first speak to each other to structure everything that follows.”
 Baerbock insisted that “the climate crisis ... is the leading issue of the next government, and that is for us the basis for any talks ... even if we aren't totally satisfied with our result.”
 While the Greens improved their support from the last election in 2017, they had higher expectations for Sunday's vote.

 Two parties weren't in contention to join Germany's next government.
-The Left Party was projected to win only 5 per cent, the bare minimum needed to remain in parliament.
-The far-right Alternative for Germany — which no one else wants to work with — was seen winning around 11 per cent, below the 12.6 per cent showing that allowed it to enter parliament for the first time in 2017.
+The Left Party was projected to win only 4.7 per cent of the vote and risked being kicked out of parliament entirely.
+The far-right Alternative for Germany — which no one else wants to work with — was seen winning 10.6 per cent.
+This was about 2 percentage points less than in 2017, when it first entered parliament.
 Merkel, who has won plaudits for steering Germany through several major crises, won't be an easy leader to follow.
 Her successor will have to oversee the country's recovery from the coronavirus pandemic, which Germany so far has weathered relatively well thanks to large rescue programs.

-Laschet insists there should be no tax increases as Germany pulls out of the pandemic.
-Scholz and Baerbock favor tax hikes for the richest Germans and also back an increase in the minimum wage.
+Germany's leading parties have significant differences when it comes to taxation and tackling climate change.
+Foreign policy didn't feature much in the campaign, although the Greens favor a tougher stance toward China and Russia.

-Germany's leading parties have significant differences in their proposals for tackling climate change.
-Laschet's Union bloc is pinning its hopes on technological solutions and a market-driven approach, while the Greens want to ramp up carbon prices and end the use of coal earlier than planned.
-Scholz has emphasized the need to protect jobs as Germany transitions to greener energy.
+Whichever parties form the next German government, the Free Democrats' Lindner said it was “good news” that it would have a majority with centrist parties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)